dschep/ntfy/README.rst

 Mac OS and most Linux distros.
 It can also be installed via pip:
 ``pip install ntfy```.
 It can be installed in a virtualenv, with caveats.
-Linux notifications requires ``--system-site-packages`` to be used and OS X notifications don't work at all.
+Linux notifications requires ``--system-site-packages`` to be used and OS X notifications don't work at all. ``ntfy`` can also be installed via pip, but pid support, emojis and xmpp are extras.

 Shell integration
 ~~~~~~~~~~~~~~~~~